Arab–Byzantine wars: Conquest of the Exarchate of Africa

-In 647, a Rashidun-Arab army led by Abdallah ibn al-Sa’ad invaded the Byzantine Exarchate of Africa.
+In 647, a Rashidun army led by Abd Allah ibn Sa'd invaded the Byzantine Exarchate of Africa.
 Tripolitania was conquered, followed by Sufetula, 150 mi south of Carthage, and the governor and self-proclaimed Emperor of Africa Gregory was killed.
 Abdallah's booty-laden force returned to Egypt in 648 after Gregory's successor, Gennadius, promised them an annual tribute of some 300,000 nomismata.

-Following a civil war in the Arab Empire the Umayyads came to power under Muawiyah I. Under the Umayyads the conquest of the remaining Byzantine and northern Berber territories in North Africa was completed and the Arabs were able to move across large parts of the Berber world, invading Visigothic Spain through the Strait of Gibraltar, under the command of the allegedly Berber general Tariq ibn-Ziyad.
+Following the First Muslim Civil War, the Umayyads came to power in the Arab Empire under Mu'awiya I. Under the Umayyads the conquest of the remaining Byzantine and northern Berber territories in North Africa was completed, enabling the Arabs to invade Visigothic Spain through the Strait of Gibraltar, under the command of the Berber general Tariq ibn Ziyad.
 But this happened only after they developed a naval power of their own, (Note: The Arab leadership realized early that to extend their conquests they would need a fleet.
 The Byzantine navy was first decisively defeated by the Arabs at a battle in 655 off the Lycian coast, when it was still the most powerful in the Mediterranean.
 Theophanes the Confessor reported the loss of Rhodes while recounting the sale of the centuries-old remains of the Colossus for scrap in 655.) and they conquered and destroyed the Byzantine stronghold of Carthage between 695 and 698.
 The loss of Africa meant that soon, Byzantine control of the Western Mediterranean was challenged by a new and expanding Arab fleet, operating from Tunisia.